saurabharora80/self-assessment-api/public/api/conf/1.0/docs/uk-property.md

-This section allows software packages to provide a taxpayer's financial data for their UK property business.
+These resources allow software packages to provide a taxpayer's financial data for their UK property business.
-This data includes income, expenses, adjustments and allowances for their UK property business.
+This data includes income, expenses, allowances and adjustments for their UK property business.

 Here, the developer can provide: